 It will also require unprecedented national coordination paired with direct action.
 Many stakeholders—including employers, trainers, community-based organizations supporting workers and learners, and workforce program designers—will need to coordinate to avoid duplicating efforts, identify and address gaps, and leverage lessons learned from comparable workforce growth in other sectors.

-The National Clean Energy Workforce Alliance is being developed to address this need.
+The National Clean Energy Workforce Alliance was developed to address this need.

 What Are the Expected Outcomes?